Seth-Miller/12c-rac-docker/README.md

 The passwords for the non-privileged user accounts are all set to `oracle_4U`.

 This project was built using CoreOS.
-See the [COREOS.md] (https://github.com/Seth-Miller/12c-rac-docker/blob/master/COREOS.md) file for instructions.
+See the [COREOS.md] (https://github.com/Seth-Miller/12c-rac-docker/blob/master/COREOS.md) file for instructions on how to use CoreOS to build this project.

 # Pipework